max-drake/screen-assistant/README.md

 ## Usage

-You must provide your own OPENAI api key, which you can paste into the chat box when you first open the extension.
+You must provide your own OpenAI API key, which you can paste into the chat box when you first open the extension.
 You API Key is only stored locally.

 ## License